 “Whether or not you’re interested, this could be relevant to all of the ministers,” Doil insisted, sounding significantly more patient than several of the ministers appeared.
 Inpernuth settled with an exaggerated sigh back into his chair.

 “It seems quite clear to me that we ought to send forth an expedition immediately,” Minister Adima declared.
-“This represents an unprecedented opportunity to gain insight into something fundamental to our world.”
+“This represents an unprecedented opportunity to gain insight into something fundamental to our world: the nature of the stars themselves.”

-Immediately Minister Kelina interrupted Adima.
+Minister Kelina interrupted Adima almost before the other had finished speaking.
 “Will you take no heed of the danger of stellar humors?
 It’s well known that the stars are brighter in the winter, when more people take ill because of their stronger humors.
 If we go playing around with a star that has fallen all the way down here, I can hardly imagine how powerful and dangerous the humors might be.
 It could unleash a plague upon the land such as we have never known.”

 “Oh please,” Adima retorted, “stop going on about ‘stellar humors.’
 Even if they exist, a fact which is yet in considerable dispute, I highly doubt that they would be present in a fallen star.
 Surely you saw how it burst into flames as it fell from the heavens, and we all know that fire helps dispel humors.”

-This was clearly meant to goad Kelina, who had not heard of the starfall until the following morning and had not been witness to it.
+This was clearly meant to goad Kelina, who had not heard of the starfall until the following morning and had therefore not witnessed it.
 “It still seems like tempting fate.
 This Union has undergone enough hardships recently.”

 Regicio held up his hand then to speak, and waited patronizingly for everyone else to turn and devote unto him their full attention.
 There was an extended silence.
 “Obviously this is not exactly within my usual areas of expertise, but seeing as to the expansive implications of any potential expedition to investigate the starfall, it seems only fitting that I ought to provide an opinion.
 Therefore, I contend that it is most necessary and appropriate that we deputize investigation of this matter unto persons whom we can deem, ah, eminently expendable, thus to ensure that if there is a danger we do not put persons we would be dismayed to lose in a position to experience it.
 Furthermore…”